Skip to content

 • Any cell where you've tried Interference and it wasn't strong enough.

-Suppress is a hammer — it blocks detection in those cells entirely.
-Use it sparingly, and prefer Interference first.
+Suppress blocks detection entirely.
+Use it sparingly, and try Interference first.

 Troubleshooting